aosabook/500lines/objmodel/chapter.md

 ````

 Maps have two methods, ``get_index`` and ``next_map``.
 The former is used to
-find the index of an attribute name in the objects storage.
+find the index of an attribute name in the object's storage.
 The latter is used
 when a new attribute is added to an object.
 In that case the object needs to use
 a different map, which ``next_map`` computes.
 The method uses the ``next_maps``
 dictionary to cache already created maps.
 That way, objects that have the same